mmmirrra/mmmirrra.github.io/_posts/2024-03-10-Java-controlStatement.markdown

   - Selective statements, loop statements, and jump statements
 - etc.
   - block statements
-    - Blocks are the combination of multiple sentences in medium bracket
+    - Blocks are the combination of multiple sentences in brace
     - `{ ... }`
   - label statement
     - `label : sentence`